bhargavi-gudur/Portfolio/README.md

 # Portfolio
 # Hi there, I'm Gandla Bhargavi 👋

-Aspiring programmer learning coding fundamentals with a focus on embedded systems and C programming.
+Aspiring programmer learning coding fundamentals with a focus on c++ and C programming.

 ## 🔹 About Me
 - **Current Role**: Senior Software and Firmware Engineer